arivarton/stamp/README.md

 ### Export to pdf
 `./stamp.py export`
-Works but is not perfected
+Works but is not perfected.
+Will save document to '~/.stamp/' if STAMP_REPORT_DIR environment variable is not set.

 ### Delete workday or tags